-WhatsApp and bulletins or flyers.
+The Grievance Redress Mechanism (GRM) will be promoted through a public sensitization campaign which will include stakeholder engagement meetings and communication with stakeholders via email, WhatsApp and bulletins or flyers.
 The general public will be informed through public announcements through various media including the Government Information Service and website, television and radio announcements.
 All communication will provide contact information for the Social Safeguards Officer, who is responsible for receiving complaints.
-The project signs will also provide relevant information about the implementing agency for persons who wish register grievances.
+The project signs will also provide relevant information about the implementing agency for persons who wish to register grievances.

-15. APPENDICES
+15.0 APPENDICES

-Appendix I - GRM Form
+Appendix I - GRM Registration Form and Grievance Closure Form